languagetool-org/languagetool-org.github.io/development-overview.md

     <token>person</token>
 ```

+Use `max="-1"` to match an unlimited number of occurrences.

 ## `<or>`, `<and>`

 `or` can be used to match a token if one or both of two conditions are